Attorney Fee Awards Appeals from Florida Family Courts

 By Florida Family Law Appeals Attorney Eduardo J. Mejias

-The Widespread Use of Attorney Fee Awards in Family Law Cases
+The Widespread Use of Court-Awarded Attorney Fees in Family Law Cases

-Many final judgments in family law cases contain awards of attorney’s fees to one party.
-And virtually all final judgments in family law at least consider the award of attorney fees.
+Many final judgments in Florida family law cases contain awards of attorney’s fees to one party.
+And virtually all final judgments of family court cases at least consider them.

-This is because almost all types of family law cases, such as divorce, child custody or support, paternity, alimony or post-judgment modifications, allow the trial court to order one party to pay for part or all of the other party’s attorney’s fees, if certain facts are established.
-These are three important principles appellate courts rely upon to make their decisions regarding awarding attorney’s fees to one of the two parties:
+This is because almost all types of family court decisions involving divorce, child custody or support, paternity, alimony or post-judgment enforcement or modifications of divorce decrees, allow the family courts to order one party to pay for part or all of the other party’s attorney’s fees, but only if certain facts are established.
+These are the three most important facts that appellate courts rely upon to make their decisions regarding awarding attorney’s fees to one of the two parties:

 What Makes It Possible to Appeal Attorney Fee Awards

-The Trial Court Does Not Address the Issue of Awards for Attorney's Fees
+(1) The Family Court Did Not Address the Issue of the Awards

-Therefore if your trial judge simply ignores your request for attorney’s fees in its final judgment, you should strongly consider filing an appeal.
-Keep in mind, however, that the trial court is permitted to “reserve ruling” on the issue of awarding attorney’s fees This means scheduling a future hearing about the issue This is what the trial judge in my client’s case ultimately did.
+Therefore if your family court judge simply ignores your request for court awarded attorney’s fees in its final judgment, you should strongly consider filing an appeal.
+Keep in mind, however, that the family court judge is permitted to “reserve ruling” on the issue of awarding attorney’s fees.
+This means scheduling a future hearing about the issue.
+That is what the judge in my client’s case ultimately did.

-There Are No Factual Findings to Support the Trail Court's Decision
+(2) There Are No Factual Findings to Support the Family Court's Decision

-When the trial court does award or deny attorney’s fees it must include specific factual findings that support its decision.
-A mere denial or granting of attorney’s fees in the final judgment, without further explanation, is not enough.
+When the court does decide to award or deny attorney’s fees, it must include specific factual findings that support its decision.
+The mere denial or granting in the final judgment, without further explanation is not enough.

-Typically, the trial court will cite the disparate incomes and financial resources as the basis for the award of attorney’s fees.
-However, a trial court may also award attorney’s fees as a sanction for the opposing party filing frivolous motions or needlessly delaying the litigation.
+Typically, the judge will cite the disparate incomes and financial resources as the basis for the award of attorney’s fees.
+However, the judge may also award them as a sanction for the opposing party filing frivolous motions or needlessly delaying the litigation.
 A brief explanation for either finding will satisfy an appellate court.

-There Has Been Abuse of Discretion By The Trial Court
+(3) There Has Been Abuse of Discretion By The Family Court

 Admittedly, this is a high standard to meet.
-Still, I have reviewed several appellate opinions that have reversed appeal court rulings on attorney fee awards on this basis.
-Most commonly in these cases, insufficient testimony or evidence about the attorney’s work on the case was presented.
-Thus, if you see an attorney’s fee amount that was seemingly pulled “out of thin air”, it probably is reversible.
+Still, I have reviewed several appellate opinions that have reversed trial court rulings on attorney fee awards on this basis.
+Most commonly in these cases are (1) insufficient testimony or (2) evidence about the attorney’s work on the case was presented.
+Thus, if one sees an attorney’s fee amount that was seemingly pulled “out of thin air”, it probably is reversible.

 How We Can Help